 Informed by the past 10 years, 2020/2021 has brought an overarching focus to our work in the development of Vancouver’s Primary Care Networks and the redesign of healthcare service delivery to increase access to quality primary care for all patients.
 As a collaborative community effort, the development and implementation of our work is presented in Vancouver’s PCN Service Plan.

 Click here for our Q&A

 Why is work happening around primary care change?
 What is a PMH and PCN?
 Why is team-based care important?
 How does this work include or relate to me?

 We are receiving many questions in regards to physician vaccinations and community roll-out, and are working to provide answers as soon as we know, please continue to reference our Member Q&A page.

 This is a first step for members in the development of PMHs/PCNs.
 At present, the GPSC has allocated $6,000/ physician for this process.

 We encourage all members to get involved in your local Primary Care Network.
-Contact us to learn about engagement and development within your Community.
+Contact us to learn about engagement opportunities in your PCN.